 According to the Environmental Protection Agency (EPA), subtitle C of the Resource Conservation Recovery Act (RCRA) creates a cradle-to-grave management system for hazardous waste.
 The purpose of this law is to ensure the treatment, storage, and disposal of hazardous waste is done in ways that human health and the environment are not harmed.

-Under the RCRA the EPA regulate the design and operation for land disposal units (LDUs).
+Under the RCRA the EPA regulates the design and operation for land disposal units (LDUs).
 There are nine types of LDUs for hazardous waste disposal:

 - Surface impoundment